Plumsail/helpdesk-docs/Common/Configuration Guide/Statuses customization.rst

 :Name: A display name of the status.
 This value is displayed in the UI: views, forms and etc.
 :Internal Name: An internal name of the status that is used in triggers, e-mail synchronization, and other core processes.

+This fields are correlate with "Tickets" list.

 By default, there are three statuses and two of them are "system" ("New" and "Solved").
 "System" status means that you cannot remove it or change its "Internal Status" field.

-To translate the statuses, change their "Name" field.
+But you can change its "Name" field.
+For example, you can translate ticket statuses into a language other than English.

 |EditStatus|